cyancoder4066/Live-in-Lab-Project/README.md

 # Live-in-Lab-Project
-AIML-Based Optimization &amp; Integrity of Hydro Power Plant

-# Hydro Power Plant Dashboard - Flask Application
+# AIML-Based Optimization &amp; Integrity of Hydro Power Plant Dashboard - Flask Application

 This is a Flask conversion of your HTML/CSS/JS hydro power plant dashboard with enhanced backend functionality.